Algeria says vote had 44 percent turnout, showing stability

 Kablia said the National Liberation Front (FLN), ruling since independence from France in 1962, was the biggest winner, followed by the National Rally for Democracy (RND), a government coalition partner led by former prime minister Ahmed Ouyahia.

-The Green Algeria Alliance, a grouping of Islamist parties, were left far behind, a poor result for official Islamist groups which was similar to their showing in legislative elections last May.
+The Green Algeria Alliance, a grouping of Islamist parties, were left far behind, a poor result for official Islamist groups similar to their showing in legislative elections last May.

-Analysts say Islamist voters are now divided after the authorities allowed many new parties to be created as part of political reforms.

-"The increased number of parties with Islamist orientation have weakened their share on the political scene,"said Mouloudi Mohamed, an analyst on Islamic issues.

 Real local power lies not with the elected municipal councils but with appointed provincial officials, despite government promises to democratise the system.